Mulana – India Project

 Engaging with this project we have realised that this art comes out of a desperation for income and that such creative tasks are a means to support countless families.
 This art form is not just about adornment – it’s mainly about survival.

-Card, books and bags are on sale at C.A.F.E and at our studio Ray@PB (Pop Brixton).
+Card, books and bags are on sale at Sunshine International Arts C.A.F.E and you can order them online using our order form on our online shop.